Cordon integrates with Hermes Agent so your AI agent can make authenticated API calls without holding real credentials.Documentation Index

 Verify the env vars are in Hermes loads this file at startup via

 ~/.hermes/.env:load_hermes_dotenv().
-If the file exists but Hermes isn’t routing through the proxy, ensure cordon is running:Provider not detected
+If the file exists but Hermes isn’t routing through the proxy, use the shared proxy not running checks with --scope user.Provider not detected

 Provider not detected